ngobjects/ng-website/src/main/resources/app-resources/pages/templating.md

+| ❤️ **Acknowledgements**\
+\
+The template parser in ng-objects is a total rip-off of the *Woognl* parser in [Project Wonder](https://github.com/wocommunity/wonder) (although without the "ognl"-part, which is [an entirely different thing](https://commons.apache.org/proper/commons-ognl/)).\
+\
+The parser was originally created by Mike Schrag and has since been iterated on by the good people of the WOCommunity.
+Without the parser, this project would not have been possible.\
+\
+Mike knows we're using his parser, huge thanks to him for his support and to all the others that have contributed to it!

 # Templating

 Templates in ng-objects usually consist of a plain HTML-file and an associated Java class (which must inherit from NGComponent).
 The template allows you to add ```dynamic tags``` with ```bindings``` that can link to values from the associated Java class.